What is Pump and Dump?

 How Does the Pump and Dump Scheme Work?

-The scheme usually involves the manipulation of microcap stocks (penny stocks).
+The scheme often involves the manipulation of microcap stocks (penny stocks).
 They are the stocks of companies with a small market capitalization.
-The microcap stocks are usually traded over-the-counter (OTC) at an extremely lower price (less than $1 or equivalent).
+The microcap stocks are usually traded over-the-counter (OTC) at an extremely low price (less than $1 or equivalent).
 They do not adhere to strict requirements for public listing.

 Therefore, the information about the securities can be easily manipulated by the fraudsters.
 The lack of public information creates additional favorable conditions for fraudsters as potential investors lack enough sources to check all available information about a company.